agneym/playground/README.md

 ## Contributing

-This project makes use of [Yarn Workspaces](https://yarnpkg.com/lang/en/docs/workspaces/) for development.
+This project makes use of [pnpm Workspaces](https://pnpm.io/workspaces) for development.

-1. Run `yarn` for installing dependencies.
+1. Run `pnpm` for installing dependencies.

-2. Run `yarn start` to start development on package.
+2. Run `pnpm start` to start development on package.

-3. To start example, run `yarn start-example`.
+3. To start example, run `pnpm start-example`.

 Pull Requests are Welcome.
 Please create an issue to discuss before making a feature or large change.
 Thank You :smile: